ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

   Allowed by administrator accounts

 **Notes**
-This call is used to patch the values of the selected fields for multiple events in the stream.
+  ``PatchValues()`` is used to patch the values of the selected fields for multiple events in the stream.
 Only the fields indicated in **selectExpression** are modified.
 The events to be modified are indicated by the index value of each member of the **items** collection.
 The individual events in **items** also hold the new values.

   **PatchValues** may be thought of as a series of PatchValue calls.
 If there is a problem patching any individual event, the entire operation is rolled back and the error will indicate the streamID and index of the problem.

 **********